rancher/rancher-docs/docs/integrations-in-rancher/logging/custom-resource-configuration/flows-and-clusterflows.md

 For the full details on configuring `Flows` and `ClusterFlows`, see the [Banzai Cloud Logging operator documentation.](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/flow/).

-For problems with the logging buffer configuration, see [Rancher Integration with Logging Services: Troubleshooting](../pages-for-subheaders/logging.md#Troubleshooting).
+For memory problems with the logging buffer, see [Rancher Integration with Logging Services: Troubleshooting](../pages-for-subheaders/logging.md#Troubleshooting).

 ## Flows